CrowdHailer/cuminjs/README.md

 Compacts a collection to a single return value.
 For each item operation is first called with the current value (initial for first item).
 It is then called with the item and the return value set as the new current value for next iteration.
 Operation is called each time with arguments `(memo)(item)`.
 Also known as inject and foldl.

 **Note on reduce**
+1) If no initial is given then the first item from the collection will be used.

-Functions that are passed as the operation are expected to take arguments singly. e.g.
+2) Functions that are passed as the operation are expected to take arguments singly. e.g.

 ```js
 add(3)(4)  // Vaild